 Students will be allowed to enter the school campus at 8:10 a.m. daily when the gates are opened.
-We ask that students refrain from arriving earlier than 8:10 as there is no adult supervision prior to that time.
+Kindergarten gates open at 8:15 a.m. for morning K and at 11:20 for p.m.
+K. We ask that students refrain from arriving earlier than 8:10 as there is no adult supervision prior to that time.

 School phones are limited to school business and emergencies.
 Children will be permitted to use the phone only in an emergency.
 Plans for after school activities should be made at home before the school day.
 Students and teachers should not be asked to come to the phone when classes are in session, except in an emergency.

-Report cards are issued every trimester and progress reports are issued mid trimester.
+Report cards are issued every semester and progress reports are issued mid semester.
 They are designed to give you a written report on the educational progress of your child.

-Parent Teacher conferences are held at the end of the first trimester for all students.
+Parent Teacher conferences are held at the end of October for all students.
 Spring conferences may be requested by either the teacher or parent.
 Please make every effort to attend them.
 Parents are encouraged to conference with the teacher at any time throughout the year.
-An appointment may be made by leaving a message for the teacher at the office or in writing.
+An appointment may be made by leaving a message for the teacher at the office, by email, or in writing.